ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 The *addition* field is optional and define extra parameters related to the hit sound samples.
 It defaults to `0:0:0:0:`.

-Unconfirmed: This field is deprecated.
-You may omit it entirely, or write `0:0:0:0:` instead.

-**Syntax**: `sampleSet:additions:customIndex:sampleVolume:filename`
+**Syntax**: `sampleSet:additionsSet:customIndex:sampleVolume:filename`

-*sampleSet* (Integer) changes the sample set of the normal hit sound, and *additions* (Integer) changes the sample set for the other hit sounds (whistle, finish, clap).
+*sampleSet* (Integer) changes the sample set of the normal hit sound, and *additionsSet* (Integer) changes the sample set for the other hit sounds (whistle, finish, clap).
 The values for these are:

 - 0: Auto.
 In that case, you need to use the sample set information from the timing point.
 - 1: Normal.